MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMAssetIntelligenceSynchronizationPoint.md

 ## DESCRIPTION
 The **Remove-CMAssetIntelligenceSynchronizationPoint** cmdlet removes an Asset Intelligence synchronization point from a site system.
-After you remove an Asset Intelligence synchronization point, the Microsoft System Center Configuration Manager sites that used the synchronization point cannot connect to System Center Online.
+After you remove an Asset Intelligence synchronization point, the Configuration Manager sites that used the synchronization point cannot connect to System Center Online.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.